Frequently Asked Questions

 Is there a publication fee?

 Yes.
-We will charge a one-off fee of 500-850 GBP, with the exact quote depending on the nature of your article.
+We will charge a one-off fee of 1,125 GBP, with the exact quote depending on the nature of your article.
 We will confirm the exact amount within 24 hours of your submission to ensure you are happy to proceed.
 We can only provide a quote once we have received your manuscript and assessed its administrative workload, but this will not exceed the stated amount above.
 The paper may then be submitted for peer-review.
-You only have to submit a payment if the article is deemed suitable for the journal and accepted for publication by external peer-review.
-You will therefore not be charged until your manuscript is accepted.
+If your paper is not accepted for publication, we will fully refund your money.
 There is also a "no questions asked" 100% refund policy if authors wish to withdraw their paper for whatever reason (and any time before the paper is published online) if they have made a payment.
 Please note that we will fully refund your money as we receive.
 We will not take any responsibility If PayPal charges the refund money for any reason (e.g., foreign exchange rates or service fees,...).

 What is the review policy?